mgritter/aoc-fstar/2020/day1/README.md

 I'm not even sure if => is right, how do we prove one type is a subset of another type?

+I thought about asserting that the membership check always succeeds.

 ### Abusing the solver

 It seems like we ought to be able to just feed the whole problem to Z3.
 If instead of a list, the input was a huge type